uber-go/guide/style.md

 An embedded type is rarely necessary.
 It is a convenience that implies monotonous delegate methods.
-That the embed is part of the public interface leaks a detail about the type's implementation in a way that makes the type inflexible to change.

-Parts of the abstract list implementation are intentended to surface on the concrete lists, but other methods may be for the lists' indirect use, and others just for testing.

 Every future version of `ConceteList` is obliged indefinitely to embed `AbstractList`, eliminating the possibility of replacing the implementation with an alternative